colors in spanish

 The Spanish language has many different names for colors, each one more beautiful than the last!

-In this guide, you’ll learn some of the most common and creative color names used in Spanish, as well as some interesting facts about those colors and their translations.
+In this guide, you’ll learn some of the most common and creative color names used in Spanish and some interesting facts about those colors and their translations.

-So whether you’re looking to communicate with someone who speaks Spanish or you just want to expand your knowledge of the language and its culture, keep reading!
+So whether you want to communicate with someone who speaks Spanish or expand your knowledge of the language and its culture, keep reading!
 You won’t be sorry you did.
 Enjoy!

 Blue